 - Marsh formation

 A maritime habitat characterized by grasses, sedges, and other plants that have adapted to continual, periodic flooding.
-Salt marshes (Figs. 1 and 2) are found primarily throughout the temperate and subarctic regions of the world.
+Salt marshes (Fig. 1) are found primarily throughout the temperate and subarctic regions of the world.
 The tide is the dominating characteristic of a salt marsh.
 The salinity of the tide defines the plants and animals that can survive in the marsh area.
 The vertical range of the tide determines flooding depths and thus the height of the vegetation, and the tidal cycle controls how often and how long vegetation is submerged.
 Two areas are delineated by the tide: the low marsh and the high marsh.
-The low marsh generally floods and drains twice daily with the rise and fall of the tide; the high marsh, which is at a slightly higher elevation, floods less frequently.
-See also: Ecological communities; Ecology; Mangrove; Marine ecology; Tide; Wetlands
+The low marsh generally floods and drains twice daily with the rise and fall of the tide; the high marsh, which is located at a slightly higher elevation, floods less frequently.
+See also: Ecological communities; Ecology; Marine ecology; Swamp, marsh, and bog; Tide; Wetland

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.